HenrikBengtsson/startup/OVERVIEW.md

 ## Introduction

+The [startup] package allows you to use separate startup scripts in a `.Rprofile.d` directory.
+This way you can have one file to configure the package repository URLs (`options("repos")`) and another one to configure your [devtools] settings.
+Similarly, you can use a `.Renviron.d` directory with multiple files defining different environment variables.
+For instance, one file may define environment variable `LANGUAGE`, whereas another file may contain your private `GITHUB_PAT` key.
+By setting the file privileges on the latter to only be accessible by you, you can then safely share the rest with other users on the same file system.

+## Background

 When R starts, the following occurs:

 1. The _first_ `.Renviron` file found on the R startup search path to be processed.
 The search path is (in order): `Sys.getenv("R_ENVIRON_USER")`, `./.Renviron`, and `~/.Renviron`.